val-nvs/minecraft-boring/README.md

 ```
 after running .bat, it generates in `\function\`:
 ```
-execute・as・@s・run・execute・at・@s・run・say・hello
+execute・as・@s・at・@s・run・say・hello
 give・@p・coal[item_model="diamond",item_name="Diamond"]・1
 ```
-it just deletes all tabs, and all line-breaks except when line starts with `!`
+It just deletes all tabs, and all line-breaks except when line starts with `!`.
+Don't forget the spaces

+Sublime Text